-The firm reported one instance of potential non-compliance with Rule 2-01(c)(1) of Regulation S-X regarding financial relationships, which occurred at the firm or involved its personnel.
-This instance related to an investment in an audit client where a partner in the same office as the engagement partner for an issuer had a financial relationship with that issuer.
+The firm reported two instances of potential non-compliance with Rule 2-01(c)(1) of Regulation S-X regarding financial relationships, which occurred at the firm or involved its personnel.
+Both of these instances related to investments in audit clients.
+One of these instances related to a member of an engagement team and the other instance related to an individual who provided more than 10 hours of non-audit services to an audit client.